-This Statement outlines the main corporate governance practices in place throughout the financial year, unless otherwise stated.
+This Statement outlines the main corporate governance practices of Hannover Life Re of Australasia Ltd and applicable to the New Zealand Branch throughout the financial year, unless otherwise stated.

 Board of Directors

 Role of the Board

 The Board's primary role is the protection and enhancement of long-term shareholder value.